 How do you cultivate the culture you want for your family?

-- The first step is to determine “Am I creating my family’s culture or is it being creating for me?”
+The first step is assess where you are at.
+To determine “Am I creating my family’s culture or is it being creating for me?”
 You may already know the answer to that but if you don’t, this 10 Second Quiz that will help.

 10 Second Culture Quiz